aliihosni/certifica/readme.md

 # Getting Started

-extract the file and put it in htdocs
+Extract the file and put it in htdocs

 Change the DB details in the .env file and also in the /config/database.php

-Then open CMD
+Open CMD

 Go to the directory where the project is